 - Neurological exam: A series of questions and tests to check the brain, spinal cord, and nerve function.
 The exam checks a person's mental status, coordination, and ability to walk normally, and how well the muscles, senses, and reflexes work.
 This may also be called a neuro exam or a neurologic exam.

-- Epstein-Barr virus (EBV) test: A blood test to check for antibodies to the Epstein-Barr virus.
-Antibodies to EBV are found in the blood of patients who have been infected with EBV.
+- Epstein-Barr virus (EBV) tests: Blood tests to check for antibodies to the Epstein-Barr virus and DNA markers of the Epstein-Barr virus.
+These are found in the blood of patients who have been infected with EBV.

 The prognosis (chance of recovery) for most young patients with nasopharyngeal cancer is very good.
 The prognosis and treatment options depend on the following: